sreenivasanac/file-vyasa/agentic_development_docs/project_design_plan/0_filevyasa_design_plan_v1.md

 ## Overall Product Goal (V1 Series)
 Deliver a trustworthy, human-in-the-loop desktop assistant that scans a user-selected directory, understands file contents at a high level, and produces an approval-ready re-organization plan without performing any irreversible actions.

-Primary scope for V1.x: single-folder triage on macOS with basic planning UI and safe execution.
+Primary scope for V1. x: single-folder triage on macOS with basic planning UI and safe execution.
 Advanced personalisation, caching, heavy optimisation, and smart modes are deferred to V2+ (see `0_filevyasa_design_plan_v2.md`).

 ---